farisachugthai/dynamic_ipython/docs/_sources/sphinxext/ipython_sphinx_directive.rst.txt

 .. |rst| replace:: reStructured text

+.. let's see whether references are case sensitive.

-The IPython directive is a stateful shell that can be used in |rst| files.
+The :rst:dir:`IPython` directive is a stateful shell that can be used in |rst| files.

 The Sphinx project, for those who are unfamiliar, is used to create documentation from valid Python source in order to generate HTML.